adithyabsk/blog/_posts/2021-12-18-Microsoft.md

 Besides my core work on the Quantum Systems Team, I also enjoyed my time as a Microsoft Intern!
-Although there were a number of fantastic intern events, two in particular stand out in my memory: the [Microsoft Intern Game](https://interngame.microsoft.com/) and serving as a moderator for a "pool-side" chat with a Microsoft Researcher.
+Although there were a number of fantastic intern events, two in particular, stand out in my memory: the [Microsoft Intern Game](https://interngame.microsoft.com/) and serving as a moderator for a "pool-side" chat with a Microsoft Researcher.